 Costa Rica is one of the most expensive countries in Central America.
 The whole country is a giant tourist trail, and older Americans and retirees have driven up prices over the years.
-Many budget travelers simply skip the country all together because they feel it’ll be too expensive.
+Many budget travelers simply skip the country altogether because they feel it’ll be too expensive.
 Since it’s a hugely popular destination, I was skeptical I could do Costa Rica on the cheap.
-But I also wanted to prove to other travelers that, while expensive, Costa Rica can still be affordable.
-My budget goal was $35 USD per day, with a max of $40 USD.
+But I also wanted to prove to other travelers that, while relatively expensive, Costa Rica can still be affordable.
+My budget goal was $35 USD per day (max $40 USD).

 How Much Did I Spend?

 In total, I was in Costa Rica for 20 days and I spent 424,660 colones or $849.32 USD.
 (The exchange rate is about $1 USD = 500 colones).
 That works out to be an average of $42.46 USD per day.
 So, like in Panama, I went over my budget.
 However, I often set my budgets low simply as motivation not to spend a lot of money.
-There’s many reasons why I went over my budget, but let me break down my expenses first:
+There are many reasons why I went over my budget, but let me break down my expenses first:

 Food: 150,755 colones or $301.51 USD